offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

    * In the other hand, is this a good architecture choice?
 From a security perspective, that would require to expose the `ControlPort` to a naming system middleware, which can be unsafe.
+6. What needs to be changed in [Proposal 279][] in order for this plan to work?
+   * Check the [Appendix: Proposal 279 fixes and improvements][] document for details.
-6. Will (or how) to detect/avoid censorship in the DNS level?
+7. Will (or how) to detect/avoid censorship in the DNS level?
 Will (or how) the DNS-based method handle proof of non-existence (`NXDOMAIN` proofs), to detect/avoid censorship?
-   1. Check the *Appendix: Specs for DNS-based .onion records* document for details.
+   * Check the [Appendix: Specs for DNS-based .onion records][] document for details.
-7. Tor Browser specific:
+8. Tor Browser specific:
    1. Would connections be by default and automatically upgraded to the Onion Service if the regular one is not available?
 Or shall it respect the "Prioritize .onion sites when known" Tor Browser config and just offer the